EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.sphere_dist_thresh

-sphere_dist_thresh function                                        ephem Description: Given Long and Lat coordinates and a reference coordinates (in radians) return a flag indicating if each point is
+sphere_dist_thresh function                                        ephem Description: Given Long and Lat coordinates and a reference coordinates (in radians) return a flag indicating if each point is within a spherical distance from a reference point.